Mimicking an It\^{o} process by a solution of a stochastic differential equation: Introduction

-The conditions that permit our construction are so weak that the \gbmarginpar{I reworked this paragraph slightly.
-I replaced all occurrences of the word ``smooth'' with ``regular.''
-There are uniqueness results for SDE whose coefficients are not continuous, and I read ``smooth'' as $C^\infty$.
-I replaced ``in order to guarantee'' with ``to ensure.''
-I also changed ``conditioning variable'' to ``conditioning variables'' and fixed a repetition of the word ``equation'' in the last sentence.} solution to the SDE we derive is not necessarily unique.
-Uniqueness results, such as those found in Stroock and Varadhan \cite{SV}, require the conditional expectations determined by the Gy\"ongy-Dupire formulas (see (\ref{GD}) in this paper) to be sufficiently regular functions of the conditioning variables.
+The conditions that permit our construction are so weak that the solution to the SDE we derive is not necessarily unique.
+Uniqueness results, such as those found in Stroock and Varadhan~\cite{SV,SVV2}, require the conditional expectations determined by the Gy\"ongy--Dupire formulas [see (\ref{GD}) in this paper] to be sufficiently regular functions of the conditioning variables.
 It is difficult to see what conditions one should impose on the data of our model (the processes $b$ and $\sigma$ and the updating function $\Phi$ of Theorem \ref{T2.4}) to ensure such regularity.
 Of course, if one is willing to assume that the coefficients in the mimicking equation are sufficiently well-behaved, then it is often possible to conclude that the solution to the mimicking equation is unique.